The Fun Begins

 |Nunu's a pretty meager support.
 He has an AS stereoid and a slow (with a high mana cost), he's kind of tanky and his ultimate synergises with yours some what.
 He's melee though and will get poked down against most good enemies.
 He can't poke back otherwise he'll lose a lot of mana and he'll just be useless.|

-Special thanks to Vapora Dark, Wayne3100 & Elusive Ferret for helping me out while I wrote the guide.
+Thanks to Elusive Ferret for helping me out with the writing!

 If you have any comments, suggestions or questions, please feel free to post in the comments or send me a private message.
 I will read everything and reply to all questions and criticism.